alan-turing-institute/hpc-landscape/Baskerville/llama2-inference-sbatch.md

 ## Llama 2 13B inference, single node, two GPUs

-The 13B parameter Llama 2 model will run with tow processes on a single node with two GPUs.
+The 13B parameter Llama 2 model will run with two processes on a single node with two GPUs.
 The checkpoint provided requires this configuration.

 We found at least 32 GiB of RAM was needed to run the model.